 We conducted a series of experiments to determine how changes in global term frequency would affect the similarity values.
 From these experiments, we determined that updating 5% of the global similarity matrix every time a single document is added or deleted preserves high accuracy.
-To compare similarity matrices, we used several measures based on the values of their determinants, traces, and $x^2$ distribution.
+To compare similarity matrices, we used several measures based on the values of their determinants, traces, and x^2 distribution.
 In other words, it takes 20 document additions or removals to fully update the similarity matrix.
 This method resulted in acceptable dynamic similarity update performance.

 Finally, the global similarity matrix is used to perform on-demand clustering of the documents of interest (e.g., the documents retrieved in response to a user query).
 For a set of documents to be clustered, the local similarity matrix is constructed by including the cells of the global similarity matrix that in turn corresponds to the documents of interest.
 This local similarity matrix is used to analyze the documents of interest based on their closeness in the document vector space.
 The documents are merged into clusters using an agglomerative hierarchical clustering algorithm, such as SLINK, CLINK, Ward's [10].
-When all of the documents are combined, a Phylips Tree is generated to illustrate the hierarchical tree structure of the clustered documents.
+When all of the documents.
 This cluster diagram is a type of dendrogram called a Phylips Tree.
 The nodes of the tree represent each article while the links between the nodes represents relationships.
 In general, the closer two nodes are, the more similar the articles.
 If links from two nodes share a vertex, then these articles are the closest in the set of articles.
 The longer the links between article nodes, the greater the dissimilarity is between the articles.